jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (d) the officer has arrested the person under section 120(1) and has good cause to suspect that the person has committed an offence against any of sections 56 to 62, and either—
     (i) a health practitioner has examined the person and believes that the person may be under the influence of drink or a drug, or both; or
-    (ii) the person has refused to be examined by a health practitioner for the purposes of this paragraph; or (e) the person fails or refuses to undergo without delay an oral fluid test after having been required to do so by an enforcement officer under any of sections 71A to 71C; or
+    (ii) the person has refused to be examined by a health practitioner for the purposes of this paragraph; or (e) the person is unable to provide an oral fluid sample that is sufficient to carry out an oral fluid screening test after having been required to undergo an oral fluid screening test by an enforcement officer under any of sections 71A to 71C; or
-  (f) the person has undergone a second oral fluid test under section 71B and—
-    (i) it appears to the officer that the test is positive; and (ii) within 10 minutes of being advised by an enforcement officer of the matters specified in section 77A(3)﻿(a) (which sets out the conditions of the admissibility of the test), the person advises the officer that the person wishes to undergo a blood test; or
+  (f) the person is unable, after having been required to provide an oral fluid sample by an enforcement officer under section 71DE, to provide an oral fluid sample that is sufficient for an approved analyst to carry out analysis in accordance with this Act; or
-  (g) the person has undergone 2 oral fluid tests under any of sections 71A to 71C and the person has accompanied an enforcement officer to a place where the person can undergo an evidential blood test under section 71E(1)﻿(b) or (2); or
+  (g) the person has undergone 2 oral fluid screening tests under any of sections 71A to 71C and the person has accompanied an enforcement officer to a place where the person can undergo an evidential blood test under section 71E(1)﻿(b) or (2); or
   (h) the person fails to complete a compulsory impairment test in a manner satisfactory to an enforcement officer who is trained to give the test when the person is required to do so by an enforcement officer under section 71F.
 (1AA) Subsection (1)﻿(b) does not apply in the case of a person (other than a person who is apparently younger than 20 or who holds an alcohol interlock licence or a zero alcohol licence) if the result of the evidential breath test under section 69(4) indicates that the proportion of alcohol in the person's breath exceeds 250 micrograms of alcohol per litre of breath but does not exceed 400 micrograms of alcohol per litre of breath.
 (1A) Subsection (1)﻿(h) only applies if an enforcement officer has good cause to suspect that the person has consumed a drug or drugs.
-(1B) Subsection (1)﻿(h) applies regardless of whether the person has failed any breath screening tests under section 68, evidential breath tests under section 69, or oral fluid tests under any of sections 71A to 71C and regardless of the outcome of any such tests.
+(1B) Subsection (1)﻿(h) applies regardless of whether the person has failed any breath screening tests under section 68, evidential breath tests under section 69, or oral fluid screening tests under any of sections 71A to 71C and regardless of the outcome of any such tests.
-(1C) An enforcement officer may exercise the powers in subsections (1) and (2) in addition to any breath screening tests under section 68, evidential breath tests under section 69, or oral fluid tests under any of sections 71A to 71C.
+(1C) An enforcement officer may exercise the powers in subsections (1) and (2) in addition to any breath screening tests under section 68, evidential breath tests under section 69, or oral fluid screening tests under any of sections 71A to 71C.
 (1D) An enforcement officer who advises a person of the matters specified in section 77(3)﻿(a) (which sets out the conditions of the admissibility of an evidential breath test) must also, without delay, advise the person that if the person elects to have a blood test the person may be liable to pay a blood test fee and associated medical costs, whether or not the result of that blood test establishes that the person has committed an offence against this Act.
 (1E) An enforcement officer who requires a person to permit the taking of a blood specimen under subsection (1)(c) or (d) must advise the person that the person may be liable to pay a blood test fee and associated medical costs, whether or not the result of the blood test establishes that the person has committed an offence against this Act.
 (1F) An enforcement officer who requires a person to permit the taking of a blood specimen under subsection (1)﻿(e), (f), (g), or (h) must advise the person, without delay, that the person may be liable to pay a blood test fee and associated medical costs if the result of the blood test establishes that the person has committed an offence against section 57A(1), 57B(1), or 57C(1) or an infringement offence against section 57A(2), 57B(2), or 57C(2).